A few days of not cold temperatures and a few early blooms and tiny green leaves showing up in the yard makes me yearn for spring!

-Then came the plates.
+After I spread thetablecloth out, came the plates.
 These were Great Aunt Daisy’s.
-Then came crystal wine glasses and silver.
+I love using our Bavarian crystal wine glasses and silver.
 I use use the china and crystal often.
-Yes, even for an ordinary supper.
+Yes, sometimes even for an ordinary supper.

 Can you see the 2 gravy boats?
-Nothing matched in size or patterns for the containers.
+Nothing matches in size or patterns for the containers.

-I wasn’t sure if the china would work or if I would have to use the plain white that is for day to day.
+I wasn’t sure if the china would work or if I would have to use the plain white day to day. plates.
 This was a grown up lunch for a 21st birthday!
 I wanted the table to be as special as our girl for her day.